 Over the course of the plants’ three to four months of life, it’s usually necessary to hill up a little dirt or mulch around the base because the potatoes develop there and you don’t want them to be exposed to the sun.
 If the potatoes are exposed to the sun, they turn green and toxic.
 I usually heap up some dirt or mulch on them twice — once when the plants are around six inches tall, and then again when the plants are about a foot tall.
 If I see a tuber showing at the base of a plant at any time, I’ll cover it immediately.

 These days I use in-line drip emitter tubing where the emitters put out 0.5 gallons per hour and are spaced one foot apart.
 I plant each seed potato one foot apart so there’s one emitter per plant.
 At first, I wasn’t sure this would saturate a big enough area in my sandy loam soil, but it works just fine.
 While small, potato plants don’t need much water.
 But once the plants are about a foot tall, I give them approximately as much as my local evapotranspiration rate; in other words, about as much as most other vegetable plants.

-At the beginning of each of my drip lines I have a shut-off valve so I can quit watering the whole row of potatoes once the plants are full sized and starting to yellow.
+At the beginning of each of my drip lines I have a shut-off valve so I can quit watering the whole row of potatoes once the plants are full sized and the leaves are starting to yellow.
 (Sometimes, potato plants flower before their foliage begins to yellow.)
 That’s the indicator for harvest time: the potato plant foliage starts dying.

 Harvesting is easier when you can dry out the soil around the potatoes for at least a week or two prior.
 The tubers then pop out of the dirt very cleanly — no cakey mud on them that needs to be scrubbed off.